 Last fall I scored this two piece birdcage and stand at an auction for very little cost.
 Both needed some work, with the birdcage section in really sad shape.
 It was that 80s Wedgewood Blue, (a color I cannot tolerate anymore) and had a lot of rust.
 So, it needed a makeover.
 I have so much fun making over vintage items.
-See my Etsy store for vintage and handmade items including vintage jewelry, handmade pincushions and more!
-Click HERE.

 The rust was more apparent on the underside of the base.
 Setting it in the grass, I hosed off the dirt and grime before getting down to the hard scrubbing.